Hazzashabir/Test-game/README.md

-# Test-game
+# Calculator
-This is test progect
+This is Calculator with 7 different features